ISCHEMIC STROKE / COMPLICATIONS

 - hemodynamic instability with hypotension (↑risk of hypoperfusion injury)

-- congestive heart failure with pulmonary edema, etc.
+- congestive heart failure, potentially leading to pulmonary edema, etc.

 - atrial fibrillation/flutter increases the risk of cardioembolism